SHADOWBRINGERS SPOILERS: This fanfic takes place right after the events of Qitana Ravel, after Emet helps Y'shtola from another dip in the lifestream.

 And then he was gone.

 Without a sound, the Warrior of Light walked with heavy footsteps back to her beloved Y’shtola’s side.
-She wrapped her arms around the woman’s lithe frame – who sighed in contented sleep – and closed her eyes but did not sleep for the rest of the night.
+She wrapped her arms around the woman’s lithe frame – who sighed in contented sleep – and closed her eyes.
+But she did not sleep for the rest of the night.

 Miso never really got to rest much anyways.